stett/stett.github.io/_posts/2016-11-25-constraining-ik-joints-with-arbitrary-geometry.md

 comments: true
 ---

-For an assignment on IK algorithms, I whipped up a system for making geometry based constraints for a CCD solution, based on some of the notes presented by Jonathan Blow [here](http://number-none.com/product/IK%20with%20Quaternion%20Joint%20Limits/).
-In the video clip, an arm with 15 constrained ball joints tracks a target placed by the mouse.
-Each joint is constrained by a circular geometry, but any convex shape could have been used.
+The following video demos a system for making geometry based constraints for a CCD solution, based on some of the notes and ideas presented by Jonathan Blow [here](http://number-none.com/product/IK%20with%20Quaternion%20Joint%20Limits/).
+In the clip, an arm with 15 constrained ball joints tracks a target placed by the mouse.
+Each joint is constrained by a polygonal geometry approximating a circle, but any convex 2D shape could have been used.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/mkH-GxfQnsQ" frameborder="0" allowfullscreen></iframe>